-Although lone working is not allowed on the Markfield site, some paid staff will work alone, eg family support staff conducting home visits, workers accompanying service users to forums or other meetings, staff escorting service users in cabs and travel training.
+Although lone working is not allowed on the Markfield site, some paid staff will work alone, eg family support staff conducting home visits, workers accompanying members to forums or other meetings, staff escorting members in cabs and travel training.

 Where staff roles will involve lone working, safe lone working practice guidance will be given during the person's induction.